 Frequently asked questions

-I don’t recommend substituting the Biber Salçasi it gives the dish its signature flavour, without it lose the traditional taste profile.
-However, if you cannot access this ingredient, then I would recommend increase the tomato paste and add a pinch of cayenne pepper.
+I don't recommend substituting the Biber Salçasi it gives the dish its signature flavour, without it losing the traditional taste profile.
+However, if you cannot access this ingredient, then I would recommend increasing the tomato paste and adding a pinch of cayenne pepper.

 Kisir - Turkish Bulgar salad

 - 1,5 cups hot water